Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 That firewood will help Oneal heat her home when the cold is so severe that her propane heater just isn't enough.

-Both Oneal and the volunteers helping her are members of Community Connections, Plumas County's version of a Village.
-It works on what's known as a time bank model.
-Members get credits in their time bank accounts for helping each other.
+Both Oneal and the volunteers helping her are members of Community Connections, Plumas County's version of a village.
+It works on what is known as a time bank model.
+Members get credits in their time bank accounts for helping one another.
 Then when they need some help themselves, they draw on those credits to "pay" for the service.
 And in Plumas County, those services run the gamut from helping to clear trees to serving food at a wedding to teaching welding and other building skills.

 Oneal lives alone in a little dome house on a heavily wooded acre of land that slopes down to a creek.
 Since her husband died eight years ago, help from Community Connections volunteers has been crucial to her ability to remain here.
-She's still had to make some changes though: she gave up her chickens.
+She has still had to make some changes though: She gave up her chickens.

 "I was having to carry buckets of water [for the chickens] down that hill in the wintertime and it gets really icy," she says.
 "I finally decided that one bad fall could be real bad news for me.
 So I decided to find homes for my chickens.
 And I still miss 'em."

 If Oneal had a bad fall, her options in Plumas County would be limited.
 There's only one assisted living facility.
-It can accept just 4 residents.
+It can accept just four residents.
 There are no vacancies.
 The beds are also full at the two small nursing homes.
 So around here, helping seniors live independently isn't just matter of what they want, it's almost the only option.

 And Oneal says she has her own way of contributing to the time bank for the help she receives from Community Connections.